 Slieve Croob, Northern Ireland

 The Slieve Croob and Mourne mountain ranges just south of Belfast can give cyclists views out to the Isle of Man on a clear day.
-The circular route goes through a forest park, nature reserve and mountain range, rising to over 500 metres above sea level.
+The circular route goes through a forest park, nature reserve and mountain range, rising to over 500m above sea level.

 Merthyr Tydfil to Brecon, Wales

 This route starts in an unassuming industrial landscape before unwinding into one of the most beautiful trails.
-It’s riverside, crossing over viaducts, three reservoirs, waterfalls and mountain landscapes along Monmouthshire and Brecon Canal.
+It takes in a canal towpath and an old railway line, crossing over viaducts and passing reservoirs, waterfalls and mountain landscapes.

-In its entirety, the coast-to-coast route goes for 174 miles from Ravenglass to South Shields.
+In its entirety, the coast-to-coast route goes for 280km from Ravenglass to South Shields.
 For a taste, the section from Anthorn to Carlisle is mainly flat and takes in incredible views over Scotland.

 Applecross Peninsula, Scotland

 A wild, single-track mountain pass through Bealach Na Bà is how this route winds through the Northwest Scottish Highlands.
-It’s one of the longest climbs in Britain, gaining heights of 626 metres with the shortest loop of 44 miles starting from Shieldaig.
+It’s one of the longest climbs in Britain, gaining heights of 626m, with the shortest loop of 70.8km starting from Shieldaig.

 Get in touch and let us know your favourite cycle trails in the UK